dhellmann/pymotw/PyMOTW/warnings/index.rst

 :Purpose: Deliver non-fatal alerts to the user about issues encountered when running a program.
 :Python Version: 2.1 and later

-The warnings module was introduced in `PEP 230`_ as a way to warn programmers about changes in language or library features in anticipation of backwards incompatible changes coming with Python 3.0.
+The warnings module was introduced in :pep:`230` as a way to warn programmers about changes in language or library features in anticipation of backwards incompatible changes coming with Python 3.0.
 Since warnings are not fatal, a program may encounter the same warn-able situation many times in the course of